-Born Tsuchiya Heijiro as the second son of Honinbo Shuwa, when the Hayashi heir died Shuei was adopted by Hayashi Hakuei Monnyu to carry on the house.
-His name became Hayashi Shuei -- Shu- from Shuwa and -ei from Hakuei, and a few years later he succeeded the Hayashi house as the 13th and final head.
-Several years later a period of instability in the Honinbo house caused his youngest brother Honinbo Shugen to ask Shuei to take over as head of the Honinbo house.
-He accepted and merged the Hayashi house into the Honinbo; but soon ceded the position in favor of longtime friend and former Shuwa pupil Murase Shuho.
+Born Tsuchiya Heijiro as the second son of Honinbo Shuwa, when the heir to the Hayashi house died Shuei was adopted by Hayashi Hakuei Monnyu to carry on the house.
+His name became Hayashi Shuei (Shu- from Shuwa and -ei from Hakuei), and a few years later, he succeeded the Hayashi house as its 13th and final head.
+Following several years, a period of instability in the Honinbo house caused his youngest brother, Honinbo Shugen, to ask Shuei to take over as head of the Honinbo house.
+He accepted and merged the Hayashi house into the Honinbo house, but soon ceded the position in favor of longtime friend and former Shuwa pupil Murase Shuho.
 However, Shuho's untimely death just two months later lead Shuei back into the position as head of the Honinbo House.
-In 1906 he attained the title of Meijin, becoming the ninth person to have done so.
+In 1906, he attained the title of Meijin, becoming the ninth person to have done so.

-Shuei was noted as a late bloomer, not reaching his peak until 1896.
+Shuei was noted as a late bloomer, not reaching his peak until 1896 (the age of 44).
 However, when he did he exceeded his contemporaries by a fairly wide margin.
 The other best players of this period (e.g. Tamura Yasuhisa, Yasui Sanei) appear to have needed at least the handicap of the black stones to play him.
 During this time he held a monthly study group at his residence, thus many of his surviving game records show a very large number of handicap games as White.
-He also engaged in a number of jubango, and one photo shows Shuei in a fine beard.
+He also engaged in a number of jubango, and one photo shows Shuei in a fine beard (below).

 His mature style is marked by a preference for simple moves over complex fighting, preferring to win by out-playing the opponent on a global scale.
 For this latter reason his mature games have often been admired for their flow, superb positional judgement, and lack of 'unnatural' moves.
 This played into a deeper use of a miai strategy, sometimes revealing itself on a grand-scale, earning him the nickname "Master of Miai."
 He became an expert of amashi and shinogi, speedy openings, and innovation regarding the importance of the 4-4 point and center value.
 He is also noted for his interesting predilection of the centre- facing L-shape (see diagram).